mvolkmann/blog/src/lua.md

 ```

 To read from stdin, use the `io.read` function.
+By default this returns a string, but it can also be asked to return a number.

 The following code prompts for two numbers and prints their sum.